 We should also highlight that about 15% of the population in Argentina speaks English and has the highest English proficiency in all of Latin America.
 In addition, the county ranks 27th in the world according to the EF EPI Rankings.
 The lack of a language barrier and the cultural compatibility with the U.S. attracts many companies to Argentina.
 The other factor is the similar time zones (two-hour difference compared to EST).

-If nearshoring software development to Latin America sounds like a good idea for your business from all the information above, start recruiting today.
+If nearshore software development services from Latin America sounds like a good idea for your business, start recruiting today.
 The process of locating talent and bringing employees on board can be challenging, but with the right partner, you can avoid potential issues and build your new workforce in a breeze.